muce/SAWS/README.md

 The python script reads these files and sets the lights to a corresponding colour.

-SawsConfig.py need to be configured to read the status file LOG_FILES = ["nagiosStatus_server1", "nagiosStatus_server2"]
+SawsConfig.py needs to be configured to read the status file LOG_FILES = ["nagiosStatus_server1", "nagiosStatus_server2"]

-"LENGTHS" need to be modified. if you monitor two servers you need two values.
-This must add up to 60 including the spaces that the script adds.
-In this example one at each end and one in between the two servers.
+"LENGTHS" need to be configured to set the number of LEDs you wish to set for each file the python script is reading.
+If you monitor two servers you need two values.
+This must add up to 60 including the spaces that the script adds between each block of LEDs.
+In this example one at each end and one in between the two servers,  3 spacers.

 LENGTHS = [28, 29]